 If you have your own in-house email system, then your IT staff should be able to provide you with the hostname or IP address of your server.
-These must be details which are usable from the Internet, not just within your network.
 If you use a hosted email server, then your service provider can supply you with the details.

-Nearly all SMTP servers will block unauthenticated connections.
-You will either need to configure the server to accept email from Workbooks without further authentication or to create a User Name and Password on your email server, so that Workbooks can use the credentials to authenticate.
-We recommend the latter since it is more secure.
+Nearly all SMTP servers will block unauthenticated connections; therefore you need to create a user name and password on your email server, so that Workbooks can use the credentials to authenticate.

 If you use an in-house server, it is likely that your firewall will block SMTP connections from Workbooks.
 Therefore your firewall needs to be changed to allow the servers access.

-You need to allow access from two IP ranges on TCP port 25.
+You need to allow access from three IP ranges on port 25.

-Click Start > Configuration > Email & Web > Email Settings.
+Click Start > Configuration > Email & Integration > Email Settings.

-Enter the hostname (or IP address) of your SMTP server in the Server name field.
+Enter the hostname (or IP address) of your SMTP server in the SMTP Server name field.
 If you have multiple SMTP servers then you will enter a hostname here which resolves to more than one IP address in DNS.
-Enter a description.

 Select the port number, this is very likely to be port 25, unless your SMTP server has an unusual configuration.